Sarah-Bue/knit-space/README.md

 - A *BlogPost* is authored by the *User*, which is a many-to-one relationship where multiple *BlogPost* instances can be associated with a single *User*.

 BlogPost -> SavedPost:
-- Each BlogPost can be saved by multiple users, represented by multiple SavedPost entries.
+- Each BlogPost can be saved by multiple users, represented by various SavedPost entries.
 This defines another one-to-many (1:N) relationship, where *SavedPost* serves as an intermediary.

 #### SavedPost Entity
 BlogPost -> User: